OpenPodcar/OpenPodcar/README.md

 **NB:** Pololu JRK 21v3 Configuration requires the installation of a Windows app, which does not work on linux.

 ### 2. Arduino
+- Install Arduino IDE on the Ubuntu laptop, instructions can be found [here](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview)
 - Download the MCP4725 library file and place it into Arduino's **"LIBRARIES"** folder
-- Arduino firmware source is supplied in the distribution ThrottleControlSerial.ino
+- Arduino firmware source is supplied in the distribution `physicalVehicleNonRos/Arduino/ThrottleControlSerial.ino`
 - Connect the Arduino USB to the laptop
 - Open Arduino IDE and the ThrottleControlSerial.ino file
 - Click on **Upload**
 - **Testing**
-	- open Arduino serial monitor
+	- click on **Tools**, then **Serial Monitor**
 	- set baudrate to 115000
 	- type in some commands such as:
 		- **"FA:170"** for zeroing